nsv-format/nsv/yapping.md

 Gladly, wasn't much of a detour: CSV's approach to escaping multiline and commas was likely driven by existing baggage which a new format would not share.
 With newline being the only special symbol to consider in the body, one would only have to somehow deal with multiline strings being encoded, no escaping commas then escaping the quotes used to escape commas then… bruh.

-### Not using an empty field token
+### Not using an empty cell token

 Since I started off trying to replace CSVs, the original intention was to only handle table data, i.e. sequences where you'd know the number of elements in each to be equal.
 At that point, having simpler parsing and better Git diffs were the only goals.

-It quickly dawned on me that the readability of such format would be abysmal, just imaging eyeing row separation vs multiple empty fields, which are oh so common in real-life tables.
+It quickly dawned on me that the readability of such format would be abysmal, just imaging eyeing row separation vs multiple empty cells, which are oh so common in real-life tables.
-It would also make absolutely necessary specification of number of fields in the header, as there would be no way to tell that from the data itself.
+It would also make absolutely necessary specification of number of cells in the header, as there would be no way to tell that from the data itself.

 The `\` as empty cell token was the first and only one I have considered.
 It immediately made sense since it's "unoccupied" in the most common escaping style, easy to type, and is visually lightweight.